Causal Inference under Network Interference with Noise: Accounting for network noise

 \section{Accounting for network noise}

 As we saw in Section \ref{sec3}, standard estimators are biased in both homogeneous and inhomogeneous network settings.
 Thus, it is important to have new estimators for bias reduction.
 We present method-of-moments estimators in Section \ref{sec4.1}, and show unbiasedness and consistency under a four-level exposure model and Bernoulli random assignment of treatment in Section \ref{sec4.2}.
-The method-of-moments estimators require either knowledge or consistent estimators of $\alpha$ and $\beta$.
-We adopt the estimators in \cite{chang2020estimation}, which require at least three replicates of the observed network.
+The method-of-moments estimators require either knowledge of or consistent estimators of $\alpha$ and $\beta$.
+For our numerical work in Section~\ref{sec5}, we adopt the estimators in \cite{chang2020estimation}, which require at least three replicates of the observed network.